 Locate a source of AC power to meet the area classification, plug in the appropriate charging adapter to the outlet.

-Connect the female jack to the mating male receptacle identified as CHARGE on the analyzer.
+Connect the jack at the other end to the mating receptacle identified as CHARGE on the analyzer.

 Analog Signal Output